Boston Terrier: Health

-Grooming

-With a short, shiny, smooth coat, Boston Terriers require little grooming.
-Bostons produce light shedding, and weekly brushing of their fine coat is effective at removing loose hair.
-Brushing promotes the health of the coat because it distributes skin oils, and it also encourages new hair growth.
-Occasional bathing is suitable for the breed.

-The nails of Boston Terriers require regular trimming.
-Overgrown nails not only have the potential to inflict pain on the breed, but they can also make walking difficult or tear off after getting snagged on something.

-Similarly to nail trimming, tooth brushing should also be done regularly to promote good oral health.
-The risk of the breed developing oral pain, gum infection, or bad breath can be decreased with regular tooth brushing that removes plaque buildup and other bacteria.
-In addition, poor dental hygiene can lead to tooth root abscesses that can lead to damage around the tissue and eventually lead to the loss of teeth.

-Purposes beyond companionship

-In modern days, aside from being an excellent companion, the Boston Terrier also excels in all sorts of canine sports.
-The breed is increasingly popular in dog agility competitions, obedience training, rally obedience, tracking, dock diving, flyball, weight-pulling, barn hunting and lure coursing.
-Being such a versatile breed and with their outgoing personality and eagerness to meet new acquaintances, the Boston Terrier is a popular therapy dog.
+The breed is predisposed to the following dermatological conditions: atopic dermatitis, allergic skin disease, demodicosis, hyperadrenocorticism, mast cell tumour, pattern alopecia, and zinc-responsive dermatosis.

+A study in North America of veterinary records of almost 10,000 Boston Terriers and over 1,000,000 dogs found 0.36% of Boston Terriers to have hip dysplasia compared to 3.52% overall.

+The Boston Terrier is one of the most commonly affected breeds for hereditary cataracts.

 Popular Boston Terriers

 In 1921 at a ceremony to commemorate the United States' 102nd Infantry, the U.S. Army awarded a gold medal to an honorable war dog: Sergeant Stubby.
 The Boston Bull Terrier, possessing three service stripes and one wound stripe, was given a rank in the U.S. Army-making him the first dog to ever earn it.
 The comforting, protective war dog was also rewarded a medal by France.
 Sergeant Stubby died in 1926 with the legacy of being the United States' "greatest war dog."

+Wofford College in Spartanburg, SC has had a live Boston Terrier mascot named Blitz since 2003 that attends home football games.

 In 2012, a high school student named Victoria Reed took the advice of her veterinarian and submitted a photo of her Boston Terrier, Bruschi, to Guinness World Records.
 With each eye being 1.1 inches, or 28 mm, in diameter, Bruschi is recognized by Guinness to be the dog with the largest eyes.

 Lennu, the pet from 2012 to 2021 of Sauli Niinistö, the President of Finland, was present at many of his less formal appearances and well known in Finland.
-Photos of the pair went viral globally in the United States in 2017.
+Photos of the pair went viral in the United States in 2017.